tamarin-prover/tamarin-prover/manual/src/007_precomputation.md

 with an axiom.
 But, we should ensure that the resulting model is the one we want; so use this with care.

-TODO:
-      * Typing lemmas in particular - how to tell when one would help, the best way to write one, and what you can’t prove in a typing lemma